 - Candidates for the program must meet the entrance requirements for, and be accepted by, both Colleges.
 Both Colleges must be informed by the student at the time of application to the second program that he/she intends to pursue the dual degree program.

 - The combination degree program is not open to students who have already earned the other degree.

 - Admission to the second program is required no later than the end of the third year of medical school or the second year of law school.

 - A student must satisfy the curriculum requirements for each degree before either degree is awarded.
 The College of Medicine will allow 12 credit hours of appropriate law courses to be counted toward both the M.D. and J.D. degrees.
 Reciprocally, law students may receive credit for up to 12 semester hours for courses taken in the College of Medicine.

 The College of Medicine offers a research track option within the medical school curriculum.
 Students who take this option will have the opportunity to perform an extended research project with a faculty mentor, take a number of research-related courses, graduate with a Certificate of Special Competence in Research, and receive their degree with a designation of Honors in Research.
 The research option has enough built-in flexibility so that students may extend their research into a Master’s or Ph.D. degree.
-The MSRP is directed by Gregory Schultz, Ph.D.
-Questions regarding the MSRP should be addressed to Dr. Schultz at 273-7560 or firstname.lastname@example.org
+Questions regarding this program should be sent to email@example.com or by calling 352.273.8574 .

-Students with an interest in public health medicine and policy may choose to pursue a dual MD/MPH degree offered collaboratively by the College of Medicine and the College of Public Health and Health Professions.
-Under the dual degree program, a student can obtain both degrees in approximately one year less than it would take to obtain them if pursued consecutively.
+Students with an interest in public health medicine and policy may choose to pursue a combined M.D./M.P.H. degree offered collaboratively by the College of Medicine and the College of Public Health and Health Professions.
+Under the combination degree program, a student can obtain both degrees in approximately one year less than it would take to obtain them if pursued consecutively.